 There is an allocated transport co-ordinator that ensures that transport is booked for young people staying with us to get to and from school.
-The transport is provided and coordinated by Client Transport at Bedford Borough, some young people may has specific transportation needs and this will be agreed with the Allocation to Resource Panel.
-(ARP) which is then managed by Bedford Borough transport department.
+The transport is provided and coordinated Page 14 of 31 by Client Transport at Bedford Borough, some young people may have specific transportation needs and this will be agreed with the HOS when reviewed and with therefore be incorporated into the agreed support package.